get-glu/glu/docs/guides/gitops-overview.md

 ### Next Steps

 This guide has walked through an interactive example of a pipeline implemented in Glu.

-In the [next guide](/guides/gitops-implementation?id=gitops-and-glu-implementation), we will look into how this particular pipeline is implemented in Go, using the Glu framework.
+In the next guide, we will look into how this particular pipeline is implemented in Go, using the Glu framework.

+TODO(georgemac): Write the guide and link it here.